Dick Raaijmakers: Biography and works

 Raaijmakers was born as Bernardus Franciscus Raaijmakers in Maastricht and studied the piano at the Royal Conservatory of The Hague.
 From 1954 to 1960, he worked in the field of electro-acoustic research at the NatLab of Royal Philips Electronics Ltd. in Eindhoven.
-Using the alias Kid Baltan (Dik NatLab reversed), he and Tom Dissevelt formed Electrosoniks and produced some of the very first electronic pop music.
+Using the alias Kid Baltan (Dik NatLab reversed), he and Tom Dissevelt formed Electrosoniks and produced some of the first electronic pop music.
 The most important LP of these two artists is The Fascinating World Of Electronic Music published in Netherlands in 1959.
 Two years before, one of the tracks on the album (Song of the 2nd Moon) was published separately.
 Nine years later was the launch of the US version of the LP entitled Song Of The Second Moon.
 Jean-Jacques Perrey visited them at the time and cited them as an inspiration.

 From 1960 to 1962, he held an appointment as scientific staff member at the University of Utrecht.

 From 1963 to 1966, he collaborated with Jan Boerman in his own studio for electronic music in the Hague.
 He was one of the co-founders of STEIM, the STudio for Electro-Instrumental Music.

 In 1966, he founded the electronic music studio at the Royal Conservatory of the Hague and lectured on electronic and contemporary music until his retirement in 1995.

 From 1991, he taught music theatre at the Image and Sound Interfaculty at the same conservatory.

 He died on 3 September 2013.

 His archives are preserved at the Netherlands Music Institute.

 Raaijmakers studied at the Koninklijk Conservatorium The Hague until 1953.
 From 1954 to 1960, he worked at Philips in the field of electroacoustics, after which he was a research assistant at the Rijksuniversiteit te Utrecht until 1962.

 From 1963 to 1966, he ran a studio for electroacoustic music in The Hague with Jan Boerman.

 Until 1995, he taught electronic music, from 1991 electronic music for musical theater at the Koninklijk Conservatorium in The Hague.

 In the early 1960s, Raaijmakers composed a number of electroacoustic works such as Vijf canons, Flux and Plumes.

 Between 1967 and 1972, he created "photokinetic objects", which were exhibited in the Stedelijk Museum in Amsterdam in 1971 and in the Gemeentemuseum The Hague in 1972.
 De grafische methode tractor was created in 1976 and De grafische methode fiets in 1979, two pieces based on the work of film pioneer Etienne-Jules Marey.